Russians in Germany: Integration into German society

-Most Russian-Germans have assimilated and integrated well into German society.
+Most Russian-Germans have assimilated and integrated quite well into German society.
 As with most other immigrant groups, there remain some contemporary issues.
 German authorities have been concerned that the high number of Russian immigrants self-segregating in certain neighborhoods hinders social integration.
 This has led to restrictions on immigration from Russia and the former Soviet Union.
 Other issues have included crime, drugs, poverty and unemployment.

 The Aussiedler have raised many issues.
 Although they were expected to assimilate rapidly into German society, Aussiedler and their descendants are struggling with their identity, and most consider themselves Russian.
 In Russia, due to outside pressure, they had become assimilated into Russian society, in most cases speaking Russian as their first or only language, and this has made their return difficult.

 A 2006 study by the German Youth Institute revealed that Russian-Germans face high levels of prejudice and intolerance in Germany, ranging from low job opportunities, to problems in the real estate market.

 A 2020 survey found that Aussiedler generally feel more belonging to Germany, their state and even city than their country of origin.